 - You must be in employment and be able to prove your income.

-- You must be able to identify yourself.
+- You’ll have to be able to identify yourself.

 - You must have proof of residency.